lucasdavid/PNOC/README.md

-# Revisiting Weakly Supervised Semantic Segmentation: Obtaining Robust Segmentation Priors with Complementary Regularizing Strategies
+# P-NOC: Adversarial CAM Generation for More Reliable Segmentation Cues in Weakly Supervised Semantic Segmentation

-**News**

-* Currently under peer-review in IJCAI23.
-* Experiments were run over LNCC SDumont infrastructure.

 ## Introduction